GAP-LAB-CUHK-SZ/LASA/arkitscene_process_script/DATA.md

 ## Raw Dataset processing for reconstruction training
 The procedure includes several steps.
-It firstly **select some frames** from the raw data, in which the objects are visible.
-Then, **super resolution** is employed to upscale the original low resolution images.
+- It firstly **select some frames** from the raw data, in which the objects are visible.
+- Then, **super resolution** is employed to upscale the original low resolution images.
-Finally, it will **crop the objects in the image**, and **recompute the camera pose and intrinsic matrix** for each image.
-All the scripts are inside <a href=https://github.com/GAP-LAB-CUHK-SZ/LASA/arkitscene_process_script>./arkitscene_process_script</a>.
+- Then, it will **crop the objects in the image**, and **recompute the camera pose and intrinsic matrix** for each image.
+- Finally, convert CAD mesh into watertight mesh, and compute the occupancy for sampling points.

+All the scripts are inside <a href=https://github.com/GAP-LAB-CUHK-SZ/LASA/blob/main/arkitscene_process_script>./arkitscene_process_script</a>.
 <br>
 Firstly, download the ArkitScene 3dod dataset from <a href="https://github.com/apple/ARKitScenes">ArkitScene's repository</a>.
 We provide a list of annotated scene in
 <a href=https://github.com/GAP-LAB-CUHK-SZ/LASA/arkitscene_process_script/annotate_scene_list.txt>annotate_scene_list.txt</a>.
 Only these scene need to be downloaded.
-You can put the <a href="https://github.com/apple/ARKitScenes/blob/main/download_data.py">download_data.py</a> under LASA/arkitscene_process_script and use the following script to download the selected data:
+You can put the <a href="https://github.com/apple/ARKitScenes/blob/main/download_data.py">download_data.py</a> under **LASA/arkitscene_process_script** and use the following script to download the selected data:
 ```angular2html
 python donwload_select_arkitscene.py --save_dir <path_to_arkit>
 ```